abentele/Erbele/README.md

+**I no longer maintain Erbele.
+We can all choose from many better text editors for macOS these days.**

 # Erbele

 Erbele is a feature-rich text editor for macOS.
 Forked in 2016 from the Fraise github repository which was discontinued years ago, my main interest is to keep the popular app alive.